azan121468/CTFd-Python/README.md

 ```bash
 ./solves.py
 ```
-- Retrieves all solves for the current challenge in JSON format.
+- Retrieves all solves for the current challenge.
-- Output can be piped to `jq` for further parsing.